 It is established that obesity continues to rise in the United States [9], that there is a higher incidence of obesity among SAAW than SCW [22], and that Southern diets do not contain adequate amounts of dietary omega-3 fatty acids [16,17].
 The current study was conducted to determine if dietary patterns differed between the SAAW and SCW, and whether these differences were also related to obesity status.
 We observed that the omega-3 SFFQ analysis demonstrated variations in dietary omega-3 fatty acid intakes among the participant groups despite there being no statistically significant difference in the diets of SAAW and SCW living in this Southern Coastal community.
 This study had a small number of participants in each of the groups which may explain the failure to find a statistical difference between the groups.
-The obese SAAW participating in this study actually consumed greater than the recommended 1.1 grams of ALA per day, while the obese SCW consumed below the recommendation (1.25±1.02, 1.04±0.57, respectively).
-The difference in obese SAAW and SCW intake of omega-3 may be due to lower intake of total calories by the obese SCW and the different composition of total calories.
-This indicates that food selection, preference and possibly cooking/food preparation methods may contribute to the distribution of nutrients and caloric intakes by race and region.
+The obese SAAW participating in this study actually consumed greater than the recommended 1.1 grams of ALA per day, while the obese SCW consumed below the recommendation $(1.25\pm1.02, 1.04\pm0.57, respectively)$.
+The difference in obese SAAW and SCW intake of omega-3 may be due to lower intake of total calories by the obese SCW and the difference and possibly cooking/food preparation methods may contribute to the distribution of nutrients and caloric intakes by race and region.